Contaminated Land Investigations

-Through detailed desk studies, site investigations and testing in a UKAS accredited laboratory, we carry out contaminated land investigations to identify contamination, helping you to avoid penalties, satisfy planning conditions and provide the required information for waste disposal.
-We are based in Nottingham and serve the East and West Midlands and the surrounding area.Get In Touch
+Through detailed desk studies, site investigations and testing in a UKAS accredited laboratory, we carry out contaminated land investigations across much of the UK, to identify and address land contamination, helping you to avoid penalties and unexpected costs, support planning applications and ensure regulatory compliance.

-In order to identify land or site contamination, whether it be to satisfy planning conditions and buildings regulations, remove soil waste or for assurance when buying land, a contaminated land investigation needs to be done and sometimes construction may not be possible without one.
-It may be the case that a Phase 1 Preliminary Risk Assessment is all that is needed but it may be neccessary to carry out further investigation including soil sampling and analysis
+In order to identify land contamination, whether it be to support a planning or buildings regulations application or for assurance when buying land, a contaminated land investigation needs to be carried out and, in some cases, commencement of a project may not be possible without one.
+It may be the case that a Phase 1 Preliminary Risk Assessment is all that's required for your project, however, it may be necessary to carry out further investigations, including soil sampling and remediation.

-Fast & Qualified - Turnaround within days of initial contact, including site visit and sample collection, with soil analysis carried out in a UKAS accredited laboratory and testing that meets all relevant British Standards
+Fast & Qualified - Turnaround within days of site visit, including Walkover Survey and sample collection, with soil analysis carried out in a UKAS accredited laboratory and testing that meets all relevant British Standards.

-Environmental Regulations & Planning Conditions - Contaminated land site investigation reports detailing any potential contamination at a site, or the waste leaving a site, to ensure compliance with environmental regulations and planning conditions and protect you from penalties by environmental authorities
+Environmental Regulations - Contaminated land site investigation reports detailing any potential contamination at a site to ensure compliance with environmental regulations and protect you from penalties by environmental authorities.

 Why Contaminated Land Investigations Are So Crucial

-Contamination of land can come from a variety of sources throughout the historical use of a site, particularly in a city like Nottingham with a large environmental footprint due to its industrial past.
+Contamination of land can come from a variety of sources throughout the historical use of a site, particularly in cities like Birmingham, London, Manchester & Nottingham with large environmental footprints due to their industrial past.
 Historical asbestos works, manufacturing activities, mining, petrol stations and various other sources can lead to the release of toxic or carcinogenic chemicals, organic contaminants and other potentially harmful substances.
-Identification of this contamination, through a contaminated land investigation is crucial and can help you avoid potential costs and even penalties from environmental authorities such as the Department for Environment, Food and Rural Affairs.
+Rural sites can also have issues with land contamination from agricultural activities so the identification of this contamination, through a contaminated land investigation, is crucial and can help you avoid potential costs and even penalties from environmental authorities, such as the Department for Environment, Food and Rural Affairs.

-Planning Permission and Contaminated Land - A contaminated land investigation is often necessary to comply with a planning application, or to obtain planning permission for a construction project, and you may find it given as a condition with your planning approval.
+Planning Permission and Contaminated Land - A contaminated land investigation is often a necessary supporting document for a planning application, or to obtain planning permission for a construction project, and you may find it requested through conditions imposed on planning approval.
 Planning conditions for contaminated land may be imposed even if the potential contamination doesn't originate on the site; so while a site may appear uncontaminated, it may be subject to contamination from elsewhere.